felicityblueish/felicityblueish/README.md

 7.  **Custom Branding:** Seamlessly connect your own custom domain (`yourname.com`) to maintain your personal brand identity.

 <br>

-**Update:** We recently terminated our free plan to focus on providing high quality portfolio websites only to all our users moving forward.

 Share your [feedback](https://aptifolio.com/#feedback) via the link attached.